Dispute Portland Parking Tickets For FREE in Two Minutes Flat

 Is contesting a parking ticket in Portland worth the hassle?
 Can I beat it?

 Yes.
-Disputing a parking ticket in Portland is worth the hassle, and this should always be your first option.
-When contesting a parking citation, DoNotPay will offer you a variety of reasons to why that ticket can be disputed.
-Some of the reasons may include:
+Disputing a parking ticket in Portland is worth the hassle, and it should always be your first option.
+DoNotPay will offer you a variety of reasons as to how you can dispute your ticket.
+Some of these are:

-- Incorrect or missing details listed on the ticket
+- Incorrect or missing details listed on the infraction

 - Unclear street signs

-- The citation was received after the vehicle was sold
+- The citation was received after you sold the vehicle

 Showing evidence that the car was legally parked is the easiest way of disputing a ticket.
-That evidence can be:
+Evidence could include:

 - Unclear signage

-- Crucial information not written on the ticket
+- Crucial information was not written on the citation

 In Portland, you must file a dispute within 30 days of receiving the citation.
-If you don’t the citation may become delinquent, in which case the court can double its amount, issue a warrant for impoundment, and assign it to the Department of Revenue for collection.
+If you don’t, the parking fine may become delinquent, in which case the court can double the fine, issue a warrant for impoundment, and assign the violation to the Department of Revenue for collection.